According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 Fungi and Viruses

-Few examples of plant viruses are tobacco mosaic virus, cauliflower mosaic virus, cucumber mosaic virus etc. Disease-causing fungi are leaf rust, stem rust, powdery mildew etc.
+A few examples of plant viruses are tobacco mosaic virus, cauliflower mosaic virus, cucumber mosaic virus etc. Disease-causing fungi are leaf rust, stem rust, powdery mildew etc.

 Herbicides and Fungicides